jonedamas/master_thesis/README.md

 ## Repository structure

 ### src
 This folder contains the source code of the project.

+### data
+This folder contains the data used in the project.

 ### unused
 This folder contains the unused code of the project.